CirclesUBI/circles-handbook/README.md

 It might be awkward at first to ask a local shop about their turnover in sales.
 As a group organising Circles,  you can start forms of play, bounties and games within your community and give people rewards in Circles for onboarding new businesses into the network, relocalizing supply chains and spreading the word about them, so others can go and spend there.
 For example, people and businesses can be incentivized by getting paid in Circles for every business they onboard unto the system.

+b.
 Second part of the Circle: Workers Network

 The second part of the circle addresses the workers who are employed at these businesses or cooperatives.
 Employers can give benefits, wages and bonuses in Circles to their workers.
 Workers can also buy goods and services from within the merchant network.
 Similarly to the merchants, workers can also decide how much of their labor time they wish to add to the system and accept as payment for their work.